Charles Lyell: Uniformitarianism

 Never was there a doctrine more calculated to foster indolence, and to blunt the keen edge of curiosity, than this assumption of the discordance between the former and the existing causes of change...
 The student was taught to despond from the first.
 Geology, it was affirmed, could never arise to the rank of an exact science...
 [With catastrophism] we see the ancient spirit of speculation revived, and a desire manifestly shown to cut, rather than patiently untie, the Gordian Knot.-Sir Charles Lyell, Principles of Geology, 1854 edition, p.
 196; quoted by Stephen Jay Gould.

 Lyell saw himself as "the spiritual saviour of geology, freeing the science from the old dispensation of Moses."
 The two terms, uniformitarianism and catastrophism, were both coined by William Whewell; in 1866 R. Grove suggested the simpler term continuity for Lyell's view, but the old terms persisted.
-In various revised editions (12 in all, through 1872), Principles of Geology was the most influential geological work in the middle of the 19th century, and did much to put geology on a modern footing.
+In various revised editions (12 in all, through 1872), Principles of Geology was the most influential geological work in the middle of the 19th century and did much to put geology on a modern footing.

 Geological surveys

-Lyell noted the "economic advantages" that geological surveys could provide, citing their felicity in mineral-rich countries and provinces.
+Lyell noted the "economic advantages" geological surveys could provide, citing their felicity in mineral-rich countries and provinces.
 Modern surveys, like the British Geological Survey (founded in 1835), and the US Geological Survey (founded in 1879), map and exhibit the natural resources within their countries.
-Over time, these surveys have been used extensively by modern extractive industries, such as nuclear, coal and oil.
+Over time, these surveys have been used extensively by modern extractive industries, such as nuclear, coal, and oil.

 Volcanoes and geological dynamics

-Before the work of Lyell, phenomena such as earthquakes were understood by the destruction that they brought.
+Before Lyell's work, phenomena's such as earthquakes were understood by the destruction that they brought.
 One of the contributions that Lyell made in Principles was to explain the cause of earthquakes.
-Lyell, in contrast focused on recent earthquakes (150 yrs), evidenced by surface irregularities such as faults, fissures, stratigraphic displacements and depressions.
+Lyell, in contrast, focused on more recent earthquakes (150 yrs), evidenced by surface irregularities such as faults, fissures, stratigraphic displacements and depressions.

 Lyell's work on volcanoes focused largely on Vesuvius and Etna, both of which he had earlier studied.
 His conclusions supported gradual building of volcanoes, so-called "backed up-building", as opposed to the upheaval argument supported by other geologists.